YearUptiermcg/Deli-Dash/README.md

 # DELI-Dash: Sandwich Shop POS System

 ## Project Overview
 **DELI-Dash** is a Java POS application that simplifies sandwich ordering for customers.
-It lets customers:
+It allows them to:
--Customize sandwiches with sizes, breads, toppings, and sauces.
+- Customize sandwiches with different sizes, breads, toppings, and sauces.
--Add drinks and chips.
+- Add drinks and chips to their order.
--View and confirm or cancel their order summary.
+- View and confirm or cancel the order summary.
--Save receipts with a timestamp for each transaction.
+- Save receipts with a timestamp for each transaction.

 ---